ctoruno/LAC-Reports/Outputs/Bolivia/Method/Bolivia_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Twenty-nine percent (29%) of the interviews took place in Santa Cruz, followed by 25% in La Paz, 18% in Cochabamba, and the remaining 28% in other regions
+Twenty-nine percent (29%) of the interviews took place in Santa Cruz, followed by 25% in La Paz, 18% in Cochabamba, and the remaining 28% in other regions.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Forty-seven percent (47%) of respondents resided in rural areas and municipalities, while 53% of respondents resided in metro areas or cities.